ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-10 JavaScript & React Concepts to Stop Breaking Your Code - <a href="https://medium.com/@stheodorejohn/10-javascript-react-concepts-to-stop-breaking-your-code-1f61a81798d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Routing Explained: BrowserRouter vs HashRouter - <a href="https://medium.com/@anandtalekattu/react-routing-explained-browserrouter-vs-hashrouter-a9989b0a379b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Theodore John.S`**
+✍️ **posted by `Anand Talekattu`**

-<blockquote>Stop “guessing” why your code fails.
-Master the foundational mechanics of closures, memory references, and snapshots to eliminate the most…
+<blockquote>Understand React Routing in depth — from BrowserRouter and HashRouter to declarative and programmatic navigation using React Router.
+Learn…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building an Enterprise-Grade Proctoring System for Online Assessments: Real-Time Video Chunking… - <a href="https://medium.com/@anjaliraj0200/building-an-enterprise-grade-proctoring-system-for-online-assessments-real-time-video-chunking-7a77bf4a120b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Fearing Payments: The Ultimate 2026 Guide to Integrating Stripe(It’s Easier Than You Think) - <a href="https://medium.com/@hasalaonline/stop-fearing-payments-the-ultimate-2026-guide-to-integrating-stripe-its-easier-than-you-think-2fe1b029d454?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjali Raj`**
+✍️ **posted by `Hasala Abhilasha`**

-<blockquote>How I engineered a comprehensive proctoring solution that handles 1-hour assessments without submission delays — using 30-second video…
+<blockquote>Building a secure payment flow shouldn’t be the bottleneck of your next project.
+Here is a deep dive into three modern ways to integrate…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React 19’s New Hooks: What’s New + How to Use Them - <a href="https://medium.com/@jashandeepk22000/react-19s-new-hooks-what-s-new-how-to-use-them-6c1b52dae621?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What It Really Means to Be a Frontend Developer in 2026 - <a href="https://medium.com/@farhan.nasir01/what-it-really-means-to-be-a-frontend-developer-in-2026-fe7a5c7a4880?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jashandeep Kaur`**
+✍️ **posted by `Farhan Nasir`**

-<blockquote>React 19 introduced 4 new hooks:
+<blockquote>The job title did not change.
+But everything else did.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why ReactJS Remains the Preferred Frontend Framework for SaaS Companies in 2026 - <a href="https://medium.com/@roy_94814/why-reactjs-remains-the-preferred-frontend-framework-for-saas-companies-in-2026-525e2d471dc3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From JavaScript to React: Building Real Projects with The Odin Project - <a href="https://medium.com/@Munene254_/from-javascript-to-react-building-real-projects-with-the-odin-project-368dab35fb5f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roy Malhotra`**
+✍️ **posted by `John Walter Munene Njeru`**

-<blockquote>The frontend landscape evolves fast.
-New frameworks appear every year, promising better performance, cleaner syntax, or easier scaling.
+<blockquote>From JavaScript to React, I share how building real projects with The Odin Project helped me grow from learner to confident React…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Testing: Writing Tests That Actually Catch Bugs - <a href="https://yakhil25.medium.com/react-testing-writing-tests-that-actually-catch-bugs-a3adff355739?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Types Don’t Exist at Runtime, And Why That Should Make You Uncomfortable - <a href="https://medium.com/@glorynwaekpe/types-dont-exist-at-runtime-and-why-that-should-make-you-uncomfortable-ab11a9c5354e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yakhilesh`**
+✍️ **posted by `Ego`**

-<blockquote>Stop Writing Tests That Pass But Don’t Protect Your Code
+<blockquote>While building SubTrack, a subscription tracker, I modeled money carefully.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Real World React Architecture Patterns That Actually Scale (From Production Experience) - <a href="https://medium.com/@mhdnazeemc/real-world-react-architecture-patterns-that-actually-scale-from-production-experience-6f77a6cfab1f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Suspense and Concurrent Features: Better Loading States - <a href="https://yakhil25.medium.com/react-suspense-and-concurrent-features-better-loading-states-f4a0a76f4e06?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nazeem C`**
+✍️ **posted by `Yakhilesh`**

-<blockquote>React makes it incredibly easy to build something quickly.
+<blockquote>When Loading Feels Broken
 Continue reading on Medium »</blockquote>

-<h3>7.
-My Agoda Senior Frontend Engineer BKK Interview: OA Questions Breakdown - <a href="https://medium.com/@anurags565/my-agoda-senior-frontend-engineer-bkk-interview-oa-questions-breakdown-bb140d129be8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anurag Soni`**

-<blockquote>As a senior React dev interviewing for Senior Software Engineer — Front End (BKK SHP) at Agoda, the process started with a solid online…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
-<h3>1.
-Designing a Clean and Scalable Next.js Project Structure - <a href="https://medium.com/@christian.asterisk/designing-a-clean-and-scalable-next-js-project-structure-3dff4518aadb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. # How to Add CSV Import to React Applications in 5 Minutes with ImportKit - <a href="https://medium.com/@gissur_31386/how-to-add-csv-import-to-react-applications-in-5-minutes-with-importkit-e906d6398958?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Christian`**
+✍️ **posted by `Gissur Runarsson`**

-<blockquote>Every time I start a new Next.js project, I tell myself I’ll “keep it clean this time.”
-And every time, as the projects scale, a few…
+<blockquote>**ImportKit is the primary React CSV import widget for SaaS applications requiring production-ready data onboarding capabilities.** For…
 Continue reading on Medium »</blockquote>

 <h3>2.
-TanStack Table: From Basic Tables to Advanced Features - <a href="https://medium.com/@ronikdedhia/tanstack-table-from-basic-tables-to-advanced-features-ce4be10259e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Set Up Custom Domains for Next.js Apps on Vercel - <a href="https://meetpan1048.medium.com/how-to-set-up-custom-domains-for-next-js-apps-on-vercel-015d78953405?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ronik Dedhia`**
+✍️ **posted by `Meet`**

-<blockquote>Sorting, Filtering, Pagination, Aggregations, and Everything In Between
+<blockquote>Avoid DNS Confusion and Set Up a Custom Domain the Right Way
 Continue reading on Medium »</blockquote>

 <h3>3.
-Architectural Blueprint DigitalMulti-Brand Mimarisi: Design Tokens ve Turbo Gen ile Saniyeler… - <a href="https://medium.com/@brk.ozzkan/multi-brand-mimarisi-design-tokens-ve-turbo-gen-ile-saniyeler-i%CC%87%C3%A7inde-yeni-marka-olu%C5%9Fturmak-906e365b2053?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Switched from React to Next.js in 24 Hours — Without Watching a Single Tutorial - <a href="https://vishalkakda.medium.com/i-switched-from-react-to-next-js-in-24-hours-without-watching-a-single-tutorial-e9089dfef33d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `burak ozkan`**
+✍️ **posted by `Vishal`**

-<blockquote>Bir Design System’in gerçek gücünü, masaya yeni bir marka talebi geldiğinde anlarsınız.
-O an ya hazırsınızdır ya da değilsinizdir.
+<blockquote>No courses.
+No YouTube.
+Just code, confusion, and a 24-hour transformation.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Next.js Is Dominating Modern Web Development in 2026 - <a href="https://medium.com/@pankajkmeena12/why-next-js-is-dominating-modern-web-development-in-2026-4c5f32699a74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Handle Authentication & Protected Routes in Next.js (Without Overcomplicating It) - <a href="https://medium.com/@chandansingh73718/how-i-handle-authentication-protected-routes-in-next-js-without-overcomplicating-it-2dcb25a4bf89?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pankaj Kumar Meena`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>For years, React has been the king of frontend development.
-But React alone is no longer enough.
-Modern applications need:
+<blockquote>How I Handle Authentication & Protected Routes in Next.js
 Continue reading on Medium »</blockquote>

 <h3>5.
-Don’t Bother Converting React (Vite) + TypeScript to Next.js - <a href="https://medium.com/@nohgu21/dont-bother-converting-react-vite-typescript-to-next-js-0effb0f864ae?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Por que se preocupar com arquitetura no frontend e existe arquitetura no frontend? - <a href="https://medium.com/@lucasdesouzasilva112/por-que-se-preocupar-com-arquitetura-no-frontend-e-existe-arquitetura-no-frontend-272572cfecd5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `noghu`**
+✍️ **posted by `LukasdeSouza`**

-<blockquote>Yesterday I tried to convert a small React + TypeScript project into Next.js, and I’m writing this while still mildly exhausted from the…
+<blockquote>Quando a gente começa com React, é muito tentador só ir criando arquivos e pastas até “funcionar”.
+O problema é que, depois de alguns…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Expanding React2Shell for Serverless Lambda Function - <a href="https://infosecwriteups.com/expanding-react2shell-for-serverless-lambda-function-647de21722b4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 SSG on AWS Amplify: A Practical, Cost-Effective Deployment Guide - <a href="https://medium.com/u11d-tech-blog/next-js-16-ssg-on-aws-amplify-a-practical-cost-effective-deployment-guide-dc939eda8029?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matthew Keeley`**
+✍️ **posted by `Michal Miler`**

-<blockquote>Existing scanners miss CVE-2025–55182 in serverless Lambda deployments.
+<blockquote>Deploying Next.js Static Site Generation (SSG) applications to AWS Amplify can be challenging without the right configuration.
-Continue reading on InfoSec Write-ups »</blockquote>
+Continue reading on uninterrupted engineering »</blockquote>

 <h3>7.
-Title
-Agentic Observability Copilot for Media and Streaming Platforms Using Elastic Cloud and… - <a href="https://medium.com/@samalpartha/title-agentic-observability-copilot-for-media-and-streaming-platforms-using-elastic-cloud-and-4a7ae89118d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Portfolio Disappeared, So I Built a Mobile AI Design Platform to Replace It - <a href="https://medium.com/@padangperwirayudha/my-portfolio-disappeared-so-i-built-a-mobile-ai-design-platform-to-replace-it-390882136f8d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Partha Samal`**
+✍️ **posted by `Padang Perwira Yudha`**

-<blockquote>Author Intro
-Partha Samal leads Quality Engineering and observability strategy across large scale media and streaming ecosystems.
-His work…
+<blockquote>From 2021 to 2022, I served as a Software Engineer at MediatechIndo, where I led the development of a cross-platform design suite similar…
 Continue reading on Medium »</blockquote>

 <h3>8.
-How to Create Animated Gradient Text in React.js/Next.js with TailwindCSS and Framer Motion. - <a href="https://medium.com/@its-sunny69/how-to-create-animated-gradient-text-in-react-js-next-js-with-tailwindcss-and-framer-motion-d89dc468ef26?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sunny`**

-<blockquote>Have you ever seen beautiful animated gradient text on a website and wondered how to create it?
-In this article, you’ll learn how to build…
-Continue reading on Medium »</blockquote>

-<h3>9.
-How I Make Forms Feel Instant in Next.js (Using Server Actions & Optimistic UI) - <a href="https://medium.com/@chandansingh73718/how-i-make-forms-feel-instant-in-next-js-using-server-actions-optimistic-ui-af5e5f05d526?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>How I Make Forms Feel Instant in Next.js (Using Server Actions & Optimistic UI)
-Continue reading on Medium »</blockquote>

-<h3>10.
-How Secure Are Applications Built with Next.js Services? - <a href="https://medium.com/@evansrose623/how-secure-are-applications-built-with-next-js-services-f7de6af46d52?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Can I Use Middleware with the Next.js App Router for Authentication? - <a href="https://medium.com/@kanhasoftUSA/can-i-use-middleware-with-the-next-js-app-router-for-authentication-723da35fd073?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Evansrose`**
+✍️ **posted by `Manoj Bhuva`**

-<blockquote>Security has become a defining factor in web application success.
-Users expect fast, seamless digital experiences, but they also demand…
+<blockquote>Let’s begin with a moment we’ve seen more than once (usually around sprint three, sometimes around midnight):
 Continue reading on Medium »</blockquote>

 <br/>